Three Ways to Plan Database Schema Design

 There are two primary ways a database is used.
 One is Online Transaction Processing (OLTP) and the other is Decision Support Systems (DSS).
 Depending on the expected usage patterns, you may choose to Normalize or Denormalize the data.

 * A business entity is a unique identity with both state and behavior.
 An example might be Customer and Order.
 Basically, an OLTP database typically has lots of smaller transactions (data modifications).
-An example might be a banking system where lots of little data modifications occur throughout the day to constantly process debit card or check activity, including managing the account register, security logging, updating the account balance, etc. The goal with these types of databases is to organize the data to avoid duplication of fields and repeating data, and to ensure the purity of the data.
+An example might be a banking system where lots of little data modifications occur throughout the day to constantly process debit cards or check activity, including managing the account register, security logging, updating the account balance, etc. The goal with these types of databases is to organize the data to avoid duplication of fields and repeating data, and to ensure the purity of the data.
 So the Customer’s Name is in one column in one table only, and other pieces of data, for example multiple Orders, will ‘link’ to that single Customer row by the use of Primary and Foreign Keys.
 The process of breaking the data into multiple tables and columns is referred to as Normalization.

 Consider the following diagram: